 Why use a deadbolt?
 View Deadlocks for additional security to understand the use of deadlocks – mostly used for additional security and/or to strengthen a door that already has a lock with handles, against attack,

-ASTRAL TEKNO S01 Cylinders, padlocks, electric locks etc – CISA quality – all using a flat double sided key.
+Cylinders, padlocks, electric locks etc – CISA quality – all using a flat double sided key.
 Extra cylinder or locks can be ordered to operate on your key.
-Extra keys only made on written ID authority
+They are available to suit most locks used in South Africa.
+Extra keys are only made on written authority and ID.

 Mortice-latch locks and strikers